unixwzrd/oobabooga-macOS/README.md

 [convert-llama-ggmlv3-to-gguf.py](https://github.com/ggerganov/llama.cpp/blob/master/convert-llama-ggmlv3-to-gguf.py)

-There are other conversion scripts in the [llama.ccp](https://github.com/ggerganov/llama.cpp/blob/gguf/convert-llama-ggmlv3-to-gguf.py) for converting other formats.
+There are other conversion scripts in the [llama.cpp](https://github.com/ggerganov/llama.cpp) for converting other formats.
 There is a notice regarding the latest repository to support GGML and that GGUF will be given a priority for now.
 This is great news for everyone who wants to use models.

 Last llama.cpp commit to support GGML: [master-ef3f333](https://github.com/ggerganov/llama.cpp/releases/tag/master-ef3f333)

-THis is the PR Discussing the new GGUF format: [PR: #2398](https://github.com/ggerganov/llama.cpp/pull/2398)
+This is the PR Discussing the new GGUF format: [PR: #2398](https://github.com/ggerganov/llama.cpp/pull/2398)

 ## 29 Aug 2023 - Updated Instructions